 The Physical Plant department's primary responsibility is to service general fund buildings and properties.
-It is comprised of five major service groups: Administration, Custodial, Electrical, Grounds and Maintenance.
+It is comprised of five major service groups: Administration, Custodial, Electrical, Outdoor Services and Maintenance.
 These groups are responsible for the stewardship of physical assists which include 1,801,160 gross square feet (gsf) of buildings and 544.46 acres of grounds on the UCCS Campus.

 Rob Dougherty is the Physical Plant Executive Director.
 His primary duties include formulating and managing department budgets, establishing and promoting operational strategies and general supervision of the department staff.

 Contact Information: (719) 255-3352

 Jeff Reed is the Physical Plant Associate Director.
 His primary duties and responsibilities include supervising HVAC, plumbing, maintenance, and the electrical operations teams.

 Kristy Hignite is the Program Assistant.
 Her primary responsibilities are administrative support of the physical plant personnel including HR and payroll duties, purchase order support for the different crews, procurement reconciliations and other departmental functions.